-Early years providers should also note the requirements set out in paragraph 3.75 of the statutory framework for the Early Years Foundation Stage; you may wish to cover these here if not already covered in a separate policy.
+Early years providers should also note the requirements set out in paragraph 3.6 of the statutory framework for the Early Years Foundation Stage.

 19. Use of school or college premises for non-school activities

 Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll) we will: